Imsachin010/Smart-Health-Tracking-App/README.md

 # Smart-Health-Tracking-App
 ## Introduction
 The convergence of IoT sensors and advanced health monitoring technologies, such as Photoplethysmography (PPG), has ushered in a new era of remote health assessment and fitness tracking.
 PPG-based IoT sensors provide real-time insights into various health metrics, including heart rate, blood oxygen levels, sleep patterns, and stress levels.

-### Health Monitoring and Fitness Assessment App

-Health monitoring enables proactive management of one’s well-being and enhances overall health outcomes.
-Despite the advent of various technologies, many platforms fail to:
-1. Monitor all major health vitals in one unified application.
-2. Provide a holistic health score derived from these non-invasive vitals for fitness measurement.

 This project presents a novel solution featuring:
 1. An IoT-ML enabled platform for self-monitoring of important health vitals.
 2. A fitness assessment score derived through a machine learning (ML) algorithm using the health vitals of a person.